Nexiauk/duality/README.md

 * Checked that the Shop filters work solo and in tandem with each other to show the correct characters
 * Checked that multiple Shop Schedulers with crossover dates showed all items on all schedulers
 * Checked that when there were no currently active schedules, a new one was created when visiting the shop
+* Checked that the shop still created a schedule properly after adding a try/except block to the class method that is called in the view to create it